 It’s not the acting.
 Everyone involved puts in admirable turns.
 None more so than Whoopi Goldberg who is very much the heart of this movie and totally deserved her Oscar-winning turn as the charlatan turned reluctant genuine-medium Oda-Mae Brown.
 She adds a much-needed air of humour and lightness in what could have descended into a self-indulgent melodrama.
 That’s not to say she is entirely comic relief.
 In fact, one of the film’s pivotal scenes, when she allows Sam to possess her body so he can touch and dance with his lover Molly (Demi Moore) one more time really shows off her serious acting chops.
 I didn’t think much of it at the time, but in 2020, that scene is a powerful and important one.
 It’s just a shame that director Jerry Zucker chose to cut away and then to cut back with Swayze in Goldberg’s place.
 Had he allowed the entire scene to play out with the two women (one of them black, no less) culminating in, dare I say it, a kiss, that would have been one of the bravest and most important scenes in movie history.
 But this was 1990, not 2021.
 So he didn’t.

 Vincent Schiavelli is also fantastic as the disturbed subway poltergeist who teaches Sam how to touch and move objects.
 His F-Bomb really took me by surprise when I first saw the film.
 It was only the third film in the UK to receive a 12 certificate (the previous two were Batman and Look Who’s Talking).
-Today it seems fairly tame, but it was a really shocking moment in 1990 (Just to point out, I was familiar and comfortable with swearing in 15 or 18 certificate films – it’s just that I was expecting it in a film deemed suitable for twelve-year-olds).
+Today it seems fairly tame, but it was a really shocking moment in 1990 (Just to point out, I was familiar and indeed comfortable with swearing in 15 or 18 certificate films, as well as with my schoolmates – it’s just that I wasn’t expecting it in a film deemed suitable for twelve-year-olds).

 So the performances are not the reason we don’t talk about Ghost anymore.